korsarNek/korsarNek/source/_posts/Hotplate.md

 I have already prepared a V2 in KiCad and Blender.
 I will greatly reduce the amount of cables and integrate much more into my PCB.
 The microcontroller, power supply, and 5V-to-3.3V module, all go directly onto my own PCB.
 Too many cables is a problem I've also had with other projects before.
 It's a chaos that gets out of control very quickly, but it has the advantage of being able to do adjustments afterwards without needing a new PCB right away.
 It's kind of useful for prototypes, but something that has no place in a final version.

 Something I will also change for future projects is to be much more generous with test pads.
-These are contacts on the PCB that are good for debugging, so I can more easily investigate what's going on on the PCB.
+These are contacts on the PCB that are good for debugging, so I can more easily investigate what's going on, on the PCB.
 I can place my multimeter or oscilloscope on the solder points of resistors or chips, but it's a hassle.
 I will also make test pads for lines with higher voltage with a through-hole.
 Normal pads are just a conductive area on the surface of the PCB; with a through-hole, a hole goes through the PCB, which makes it easier to stick probes in.
 If the line carries mains voltage, I want my hands far away from it, everything should be held by itself.
 If you get 5V, you don't feel it, with 220V AC it probably looks different.
 I haven't had that experience yet.

 Something I need to learn for the future is not to go too deep at the beginning to prevent working on parts that then turn out to be unnecessary, like the power of the sine wave.